Musselman High School: History

 Fundraisers by the students and community helped to raise money for the chalkboards and other necessities.
 The school offered a contest in 1950 for students to choose the school colors and Macks Beasley was named the winner with his selection of kelly-green and white.
 In 1951, then coach and principal, Mr. Kenneth Waldeck, honored the Musselman family by using an apple theme for the school's mascot.
 He named the "Applemen" as the mascot and the color red was added to the school colors.

 The Berkeley County Board of Education paid to construct a gymnasium on the south end of the building in 1955.
 Prior to the gyms construction, the Applemen had been holding their home games at Martinsburg High School.
 The auditorium came in 1979, thanks to the joint contributions of the Board of Education and the C.H.
 Musselman Foundation.
 By 1996, the original Musselman High School building had also become overcrowded and substandard and the South Berkeley community held an election and passed a bond that would help to build yet another new building.

 The new high school was relocated on the opposite side of Rt.11 and opened in 1998.
 The old building is presently the site of the new Musselman Middle School.
 The original gymnasium and auditorium were kept and integrated into the middle school building plans.
 The new high school building encompassed a school store, two gymnasiums, a high-tech auditorium, greenhouses, a public library, and 63 classrooms.
-The building has since been renovated and expanded twice to handle the influx of residents to the area and ever-increasing enrollment.
+The building has since been renovated and expanded twice to handle the influx of residents to the area and increasing enrollment.

 Athletics

-Musselman High School has had winning athletic teams in sports including basketball, baseball, cheerleading, cross country, football, golf, soccer, softball, swimming, tennis, track, wrestling, and volleyball.
+Musselman High School has athletic teams in basketball, baseball, cheerleading, cross country, football, golf, soccer, softball, swimming, tennis, track, wrestling, and volleyball.
 MHS teams compete in the AAA WV state classification, the classification for the largest schools in the state and are overseen by the West Virginia Secondary School Activities Commission (WVSSAC).
-Football is a major sport at Musselman High School, having achieved much success through the school's history, including three WV state titles (1974, 1982, 1995) and twice finishing as runner-up (1983, 1989), all under coach Denny Price.
+The football team has won three WV state titles (1974, 1982, 1995) and twice finishing as runner-up (1983, 1989), all under coach Denny Price.
 Price is the all-time-winningest coach in the state of West Virginia, compiling 276 wins in his 40-year coaching career.
 He retired after the 2012 season.

 The Musselman volleyball team achieved state champion titles in 2008 and 2010 During the 2010-2011 school year, the men's swim team and the softball team both captured a regional title.
-The men's cross-country team has made appearances at the AAA State Cross-Country Championships three of the past four years.

-The Musselman soccer team raised the state championship in 2021 after an almost perfect season.
-The team reached the championship game while allowing 0 home goals.
-Leading goalscorer, Dawson Heironimus, sealed the title after a hat trick in the championship game against George Washington.